Sunak unveils £30bn support package – but warns ‘hardship lies ahead’

 “Our message to business is clear: if you stand by your workers, we will stand by you.”

-The Chancellor, in what amounts to a mini-budget, told MPs that the Government will do “all we can” to keep people in work.
+The Chancellor, in what amounted to a mini-Budget, told MPs that the Government will do “all we can” to keep people in work.

 Addressing MPs, Mr Sunak said his plan would help protect livelihoods after the economy contracted by 25% in just two months.